- adopted December 5, 1981

 - Each year, each member shall pay to the Secretary/Treasurer an annual fee as dues, in an amount fixed by the Executive Committee.
 A member who does not pay dues within the time prescribed shall forfeit the rights of membership (as hereinafter specified) while default continues; but these rights shall be restored on the payment of all arrears.
-A member whose dues are in arrears on January 31 of the second year of not paying dues shall be automatically dropped from the rolls of the Society.
+A member whose dues are in arrears at the end of the second year of not paying dues shall be automatically dropped from the rolls of the Society.

 Article 3: Officers & Committees

 - The Officers shall be a President, a Vice President, and an Immediate Past President.
 The Vice President shall have the additional title of President-Elect.